 Washington, D.C., and Front Royal, VA

-Commonwealth landscape architects undertook a cultural landscape assessment to inform Smithsonian Institute’s National Zoological Park Comprehensive Facilities Master Plan in compliance with Section 106 of the National Historic Preservation Act.
-Collaborating with project architectural historians and archaeologists, they worked to ensure that all types of cultural resources were properly documented and evaluated.
+Commonwealth undertook a cultural landscape assessment to inform Smithsonian Institute’s National Zoological Park Comprehensive Facilities Master Plan in compliance with Section 106 of the National Historic Preservation Act.
+Architectural historians and archaeologists worked to ensure that all types of cultural resources were properly documented and evaluated.
 Assessment included historical research, along with field surveys of both campuses, including the National Zoo in Rock Creek Park and the research facility in Front Royal.
 The team also evaluated the significance and integrity of important cultural resources and made recommendations for their treatment.
 Individual resource identification sheets were created that provided an image of each inventoried resource and a summary of its historical background and potential significance.
 The master planning team was able to refer to these sheets and the accompanying narrative when making important programmatic and planning decisions.